 It was over five years ago now that my family bought the falling apart fixer-upper that is no longer falling apart and we still call home today.
 When we signed the dotted line that day, I had grand visions of future happiness because of this house.
 Once we fixed it up and sold it, we could go buy the house I really wanted in a nicer neighborhood, with a bigger yard, a screen porch, and garage.
 Then I’d be happy.

-Life doesn’t always go as planned and sometimes, right where we are is where we find we’re truly content.
+Life doesn’t always go as planned and sometimes, right where we are is where it’s best.

-I found myself in a home with few closets, no pantry, no attic, no basement and no garage.
-This meant that I didn’t room to stash stuff I wasn’t using.
+I found myself in a house with few closets, no pantry, no attic, no basement, and no garage.
+This meant no room to stash stuff I wasn’t using.
 Everything in our home had to be functional, or we got rid of it.
-I couldn’t buy new things just because I liked them, without a care for where it would actually go.
+I couldn’t buy new things just because I liked them.

-Slowly, as years went by and we renovated our house as the monthly budget allowed, I learned to be happy with what I had, knowing that inside these walls was everything I needed.
+Slowly, as years went by and we renovated our house as the monthly budget allowed, I learned to be happy with what I had, knowing that inside our walls was what I needed.

 Something about washing dishes in the bathroom sink when the kitchen was gutted, sleeping on a bed in the living room while the bedrooms were renovated, and taking showers in the backyard with a hose while the shower got tiled made me realize how lucky I was to have what I did.

 I no longer wanted three bathrooms—who wants to clean them, anyway?
-I no longer wanted a great room or a screen porch for the joyous family time I envisioned in such expansive spaces.
-The little living room we had was all I needed for ticklefests and movie nights with my family.
+I no longer wanted a great room or a screen porch for the Joyous Family Time I envisioned in such expansive spaces.
+Our little living room was all I needed for movie nights with my family.

-And the kitchen is a place to make the food that brings us together each day, no matter what it looks like.
-I found myself being completely happy, right where I was.
+The kitchen is a place to make the food that brings us together no matter what it looks like.
+I found myself completely happy, right where I was.

-There is no secret formula for finding contentment, but going without certainly helps.
-It’s not always easy to appreciate what is always right there in front of us.
-It becomes so part of the ordinariness of our days that it’s hard now to remember the days before when things weren’t as good.
+There is no Secret Formula for finding contentment, but living with less certainly helps.
+It’s not always easy to appreciate what’s always right in front of us.
+It becomes so much of our days’ ordinariness that we forget the days before when things weren’t as good.